The $K$-Theory of the Sphere with the Antipodal Involution: Appendix: An alternative unitary picture for and .

 \section{Appendix: An alternative unitary picture for $KO_{-1}$ and $KO_3$.}

-In Table~\ref{unitaryTable} describing the unitary picture of $KO_i(A, \tau)$, there are alternative symmetry relations given for $KO_{-1}(A, \tau)$ and for $KO_{3}(A, \tau)$, which are different than those developed in \cite{BL}.
-In this section we will prove that the two unitary pictures of $KO$-theory in these cases are equivalent.
+In Table~\ref{unitaryTable} describing the unitary picture of $KO_i(A, \tau)$, there are extra lines showing alternative unitary symmetries for $KO_{3}(A, \tau)$ and for $KO_{7}(A, \tau)$, which are different than those developed in \cite{BL}.
+In this section we will prove that the two unitary pictures of $KO$-theory in these cases are equivalent, so that either picture can be used.
+We also indicate how to translate from a unitary representing $KO_i(A, \tau)$ in one picture to a unitary representing $KO_i(A, \tau)$ in the other picture.

-\begin{lemma} Let $w = \left( \begin{smallmatrix} 0 & -1 \\ 1 & 0 \end{smallmatrix} \right)$.
+\begin{lemma} Let $w = \left( \begin{smallmatrix} 0 & 1 \\ -1 & 0 \end{smallmatrix} \right)$.
 Then for any $x \in M_2(\C)$ we have \begin{enumerate} \item $x^\sharp = w^* x^{\rm{Tr}} w$ \item $x^{\rm{Tr}} = w x^{\sharp} w^*$ \item $x^\sharp = w x^{\rm{Tr}} w^*$ \item $x^{\rm{Tr}} = w^* x^{\sharp} w$ \end{enumerate} \end{lemma}

 \begin{proof} The first statement follows from direct computation on $x = \left( \begin{smallmatrix} a & b \\ c & d \end{smallmatrix} \right)$.
 Statement (3) follows from Statement (1) and the fact that $w^2 = -1_2$, which is in the center of $M_2(\C)$, by